Anthropogenic vs natural climate change: which one is faster?

 The causes for initiating natural climate change are complex and intertwined.
 There are 3 main causes:

 - Natural changes in CO2 levels.
 CO2 and other greenhouse gases trap heat from the sun.
-A change in CO2 can result from volcanic eruptions, photosynthesis, dying and decomposing organisms, and changes in erosion of the land.
-(The anthropogenic CO2 release is due to the burning of organisms that did not decompose and release their CO2 in the past.)
+A change in CO2 can result from changes in the frequency and amount of volcanic eruptions, photosynthesis, dying and decomposing organisms, and erosion of the land.

 - Plate tectonics: as large expanses of land change location, solar radiation is distributed differently across the land and sea.
 Therefore, ocean currents change as well, distributing heat and humidity differently.
 Climate change caused by plate tectonics takes many millions of years to get established.

 - Astronomical factors: the regular changes in the position of the Earth's rotation axis, which wobbles, also act upon the climate.
 These oscillation of the Earth cause climate change at the scale of a few thousands to one million years.
-Examples are the Pleistocene Ice Ages, and Green and Desert Sahara episodes (read more about this phenomenon in our article on the palaeo-Niger River).
+Examples are the Pleistocene Ice Ages, and Green and Desert Sahara episodes.

 Fast, cataclysmic changes in climate (needing minutes to weeks or months) can be caused by asteroid impacts or massive volcanic eruptions (read our article on the Campi Flegrei supervolcano and the assumed end of the Neanderthals in Italy).
 The aerosols that are released in such events block out sunlight, causing a short, cold period.
 Normally, these changes do not cause a permanent change in climate, but many species die or get extinct in the process.

-Let's look at a past ice house world and a past greenhouse world.
+Let's look at two past examples of a ice house world and a hot house world.

 During the Carboniferous, plants and life in general had conquered the land and flourished.
 Earth was finally green.
 Therefore, an incredible amount of photosynthesis was taking place.
-Photosynthesis is the process by which green plants and microorganisms convert CO2 to oxygen, as part of their metabolism.
+Photosynthesis is the process by which green plants and microorganisms capture CO2, as part of their metabolism.
 They extract CO2 from the atmosphere, causing the CO2 levels to drop, with lower temperatures as a result.
-Due to the lower temperatures, ice caps at the poles got bigger, and these great white expanses reflected more sunlight back into space.
+Due to the lower temperatures, ice caps at the poles got bigger.
+In turn, these great white expanses reflected more sunlight back into space.
 The result: it got even colder.
 This Great Ice Age lasted for about 40 million years.

 Extreme heat: The Paleocene-Eocene Thermal Maximum